diffblue/gitlab/doc/raketasks/backup_restore.md

 To be able to back up and restore, ensure that Rsync is installed on your system.
 If you installed GitLab:

-- _Using the Omnibus package_, you're all set.
+- _Using the Omnibus package_, Rsync is already installed.
-- _From source_, you need to determine if `rsync` is installed.
+- _From source_, check if `rsync` is installed.
+If Rsync is not installed, install it.
 For example:

   ```shell
   # Debian/Ubuntu